Ali90922/Distributed-Computing-TrangoTowers/Assignment 3/Readme.md

 3. `Sardukar.py`:
    - Same functionality as Peer.py just uses multi threading and focuses on mining blocks.
-   - Finds a nonce that satisfies the difficulty requirement for proof-of-work.
+   - Automatically starts mining, does not need the user to prompt it to mine

 4. `BlockchainFetcher.py`:
    - Used for fetching the blockchain from peers during synchronization.